ahesansuthar/scalable-epxress-app/README.md

 - it has JWT authentication middlewares
 - it has postgress database connectivity with orm like micro orm sequalize
 - it has bin folder to start application
-- app is dockerize and run from docker as well
+- app is dockerize and run from docker as well.
 - dependancy injection for all controllers for service classes